Parapet LogoParapet is an Integrated Risk ManagementPARAPET®

 Develop a Cyber Risk-Aware Culture

-Creating a cybersecurity-conscious culture within the organization is critical to the success of any cyber risk management program.
-Training employees to recognize and respond to potential threats is an essential component of this process.
+Creating a culture of cybersecurity awareness throughout your organization is key to any successful cyber risk management plan.
+Educating employees to recognize and respond to cyber threats is an integral part of this effort.

 Regularly Update Risk Management Policies